ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 ```

 In order, here is what they do:
-- This is the identity function, takes anything, returns it unchanged
+- The identity function, takes anything, returns it unchanged
 - The square function takes an integer, returns its square
 - A function taking two strings, returning their concatenation, with a space character in between
 - A function taking a list, returning `None` if the list is empty, and the tail of the list otherwise